graphql/graphql-spec/spec/Section 7 -- Response.md

 ## Response Format

-A response to a GraphQL request must be a map or an event stream of maps.
+A response to a GraphQL request must be a map or a response stream of maps.

 If the request raised any errors, the response map must contain an entry with key `errors`.
 The value of this entry is described in the "Errors" section.
 If